-The Programmes Committee is made up of representatives from each of BAPEN's Core Groups and from the Good Practice Guidance (previously known as the Education and Training) Committee.
+The Programmes Committee is made up of representatives from each of BAPEN's Core Groups and from the Education and Training Committee.
 Representatives from the Core Groups are nominated by their Committee and bring their group’s suggestions for conference content and report back to their Groups on the Programmes Committee’s activities.
 Although the committee does not always include representatives from each of the home nations, it strives to ensure that the conference programme covers issues affecting all four home nations (England, Northern Ireland, Scotland and Wales).

 The Programmes Committee meets four times a year to deliver a topical conference, packed with sessions to appeal to anyone involved in clinical nutrition.
 The programme is designed to cover a broad range of topics, ranging from initiatives to raise awareness of the problem of malnutrition and service delivery to the specifics of delivering good nutritional care.
 The conference incorporates sessions and training days to provide CPD accreditation.
 The Annual Conference is a unique opportunity to network across a broad range of professionals and patients with an interest in nutritional care.

 - Develops the programme for the Annual Conference, ensuring it is relevant to multi-professional groups working in all areas of healthcare and in all of the home nations

 - Organises the scoring of abstracts

 Liaison regarding venue sourcing, booking and the BAPEN annual dinner

 Liaison with Press Office regarding Conference promotion and post Conference publications

 Suggestions for future topics for BAPEN meetings are welcome: